 All residents are matched with a faculty physician, who is intended to help the new interns to adjust to their new roles.
 The faculty physician meets with them regularly throughout the residency to provide formal suggestions and advices regarding annual evaluations, development of a career plan to meet short term professional goals, research projects, and any other personal/professional matter.
 The resident also can choose a mentor considering academic affinities and goals for fellowship.

-Research We strongly encourage all the residents to participate in a research project as part of their residency training.
+We strongly encourage all the residents to participate in a research project as part of their residency training.
 When a resident decides to participate in a research protocol, he/she is matched with a Research Assistant from our Research Department.
-The Research Assistant assists our faculty and residents in preparation of proposal, approvals and assistance required to compile materials and information on research studies; reviewing and collecting data in the patient electronic record, among other duties.
+The Research Assistant assists our faculty and residents in preparation of proposals, approvals and assistance required to compile materials and information on research studies; reviewing and collecting data in the patient electronic record, among other duties.
+Also during senior year every resident in the Teaching Rotation is required to write a PubMed indexed article.
 For more detailed information, please click here.

 Living In New York City

-All the knowledge and skills you will gain during your three-year residency, will be accompanied with an amazing experience in one of the world’s most vibrant and culturally rich cities.
-Theaters, concerts, arts, museums, opera, ballet, restaurants, festivals, street fairs, parks, shopping, hotels, and tourist sites give you an experience unlike any other city in the world.
-Most of our residents live in the Bronx, especially around Pelham Parkway, a residential neighborhood geographically located in the center of the Bronx.
-Other residents live in Manhattan, Brooklyn, Queens, Westchester, or New Jersey.
+All the knowledge and skills you will acquire during your three-year residency, will be complemented with an amazing experience in one of the world’s most vibrant and culturally rich cities.
+Theaters, concerts, arts, museums, opera, ballet, restaurants, festivals, street fairs, parks, shopping, hotels, sports and world-famous tourist sites give you an experience unlike any other city in the world.

 Pediatric Residency Program Application Process

 We accept applications only through ERAS.
-Our interviews are from September through January.
-For more information please contact our Program Coordinator:
+Our interviews are from October through January.
+For more information please review the program information on FREIDA Online® or contact our Program Coordinator:

 Pediatric Care at NYC Health + Hospitals/Lincoln